SymfonyCasts/symfony-ux/sfcasts/stimulus/splitting-importing.md

 Two things.
 First, if you searched npmjs.com, you'd learn that the name of the package that gives you Bootstrap is... `bootstrap`!
-And second, that `--dev` flag isn't really important - it'd be fine if you didn't include that.
+And second, that `--dev` flag isn't really important - it would be fine if you didn't include that.

 This adds `bootstrap` to our `package.json` file and downloads it into the `node_modules/` directory.
-Delete the old `link` tag, which temporarily will make our site look *terrible*.
+Delete the old `link` tag... which temporarily will make our site look *terrible*.

-Then go into our `app.css` file.
+Then go into `app.css`.
 On top, we can import this: `import` then `~bootstrap`.

 That's it.
 Webpack will magically load all the bootstrap CSS and include it in the final, built `app.css` file.
-The tilde here is a magic character that tells Webpack to look in `node_modules`.
-That's a special syntax you use in CSS files only.
+The tilde is a magic character that tells Webpack to look for a package in the `node_modules/` directory.
+This is a special syntax that you *only* use inside CSS files.

 Let's check it!
 Refresh now and... all better!
 View the source again.
 Woh!
 Even the CSS is being split into two files.
-I normally don't even think about this, but I wanted you to see it once.
+I normally don't even think about this, but I wanted you to see it.

 Oh, and these really long ugly filenames?
 When you build Encore for production, those will be very simple names, usually a number - like `55.js`.
 It won't expose